 Nominations.
-The Board is responsible for selecting the nominees for election to the Trust's Board of Trustees.
-The Trust's Corporate Governance and Nominating Committee is responsible for recommending to the Board a slate of Trustees or one or more nominees to fill vacancies occurring between annual meetings of shareholders.
-The members of the Corporate Governance and Nominating Committee may, in their discretion, work or otherwise consult with members of management of the Trust in preparing the Committee's recommendations.
+The Board is responsible for selecting the nominees for election to the Board.
+The Corporate Governance and Nominating Committee is responsible for recommending to the Board a slate of Trustees or one or more nominees to fill vacancies occurring between annual meetings of shareholders.
+The Corporate Governance and Nominating Committee may, in its discretion, work or otherwise consult with members of management of the Trust in preparing the Corporate Governance and Nominating Committee's recommendations.

 Criteria.
-The Board should, based on the recommendation of the Corporate Governance and Nominating Committee, select new nominees for the position of independent Trustee considering the following criteria:
+The Board should, based on the recommendation of the Corporate Governance and Nominating Committee, consider new nominees for the position of independent Trustee on the basis of the following criteria:

-- Personal qualities and characteristics, accomplishments and reputation in the business community; - Current knowledge and contacts in the communities in which the Trust does business and in the Trust's industry or other industries relevant to the Trust's business; - Ability and willingness to commit adequate time to Board and committee matters; - The fit of the individual's skills and personality with those of other Trustees and potential Trustees in building a Board that is effective, collegial and responsive to the needs of the Trust; and - Diversity of viewpoints, experience and other demographics.
+- · Personal qualities and characteristics, accomplishments and reputation in the business community; - Current knowledge and contacts in the communities in which the Trust does business and in the Trust's industry or other industries relevant to the Trust's business; - · Ability and willingness to commit adequate time to Board and committee matters; - The fit of the individual's skills and personality with those of other Trustees and potential Trustees in maintaining a Board that is effective, collegial and responsive to the interests of the Trust; and - Diversity of viewpoints, experience and other demographics (including race, age and gender).
+The Trust is committed to including persons of diverse backgrounds in candidate pools when seeking new members of the Board.
+However, nomination of a candidate should not be based solely on these factors.

 Independence Standards.
 To qualify as independent under the NYSE Rules, the Board must affirmatively determine that a Trustee has no material relationship with the Trust and/or its consolidated subsidiaries.
 The Board has adopted the following categorical standards to assist it in making determinations of independence.
-For purposes of these standards, references to the "Trust" will mean Vornado Realty Trust and its consolidated subsidiaries.
+For purposes of these standards, references to the "Trust" mean Vornado Realty Trust and its consolidated subsidiaries.